thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 progressing from that local optimum they are in.*"

 By adopting feature branches, teams and organisations seek security.
-They add more processes to fix for missing technical excellence and lack of trust.
+They add more processes to fix for missing technical excellence and lack of trust and self-confidence.

-[//]: # (Wouter: trust, en zelfvertrouwen?)

 Hoping to avoid breaking things in front of stakeholders, i.e. first of all the users, but also C-level and investors.
 They try to avoid looking bad